scion-backbone/sbas/node/README.md

   },
   ...
 ```
+With default settings, the SCIONLab coordinator will occasionally discard these changes when fetching updated configuration.
+To prevent this, remove the file at `/etc/scion/scionlab-config.json`.

 Initially, set the `SBAS_NODE` variable to the name of the local node (as given
 in the `nodes.json` file).
 Then, simply run `./install.sh` to perform the setup.